-The bond fund section of the budget delineates the revenue and expenses related to the unlimited tax general obligation (UTGO) bond approved by the voters in November 2017 for purchase of three type one (structural) fire engines (completed in 2021) and expansion of facilities Station 53 (currently underway).
-In addition, this section of the budget addresses the anticipated use of a limited tax general obligation (LTGO) bond to fund the additional cost of the Station 53 construction project.
+The bond fund section of the budget delineates the revenue and expenses related to the unlimited tax general obligation (UTGO) bond approved by the voters in November 2017 for purchase of three type one (structural) fire engines (completed in 2021) and construction of facilities Station 53 (Nearing completion).
+In addition, this section of the budget addresses the use of the limited tax general obligation (LTGO) bond to fund the additional cost of the Station 53 construction project.